supabase-community/supabase-mcp/docs/clients/README.md

 ## Architecture

-The client metadata is defined in `packages/mcp-server-supabase/src/clients.ts` and exported from the `@supabase/mcp-server-supabase` package.
+The client metadata is defined in `packages/mcp-server-supabase/src/integrations/clients.ts` and exported from the `@supabase/mcp-server-supabase/integrations` subpath.
 This allows:

 - **Documentation generation**: This repo's scripts import the data to generate docs
-- **External integrations**: Other Node.js projects can import client metadata from the published package
+- **External integrations**: Other Node.js projects can import client metadata from the published package using `import { clients } from '@supabase/mcp-server-supabase/integrations'`
 - **Single source of truth**: One place to maintain client configurations

 ## Usage

 ### Adding a New Client

-To add a new client, edit `packages/mcp-server-supabase/src/clients.ts`:
+To add a new client, edit `packages/mcp-server-supabase/src/integrations/clients.ts`:

-1. Open `packages/mcp-server-supabase/src/clients.ts`
+1. Open `packages/mcp-server-supabase/src/integrations/clients.ts`
 2. Add a new client object to the `clients` array following the `Client` interface
 3. Run `npm run docs:generate-clients` to generate documentation
 4. Review the generated output